valencik/mastersAPSC/documents/thesis/thesis.md

 Author search has been improved by implementing a suggestion system for partial author name searches.
 When we search for "Svenne" we can see there are both J.P.Svenne and J.Svenne.
 In the original NSR application it would be a manual task to discern the two author names.
-Our improvement is to add an author clustering scheme that show's us the similarity of authors.
+Our improvement is to add an author clustering scheme that shows the similarity of authors.
 Here we can see that JP Svenne and J Svenne are likely to be the same author.
 > Also use "Austin" S.M.Austin, Sam.Austin
 When a similarity measure is above a certain threshold the matching grouping of authors is automatic.